 The major training agencies all follow the ISO standards or the European equivalent.
-Two ISO standards are most relevant to those looking to become certified, they are: Diver Level 1 – Supervised Diver ISO 24801-1 and Diver Level 2 – Autonomous Diver ISO 24801-2.
+Two ISO standards that are most relevant to those looking to become certified: Diver Level 1 – Supervised Diver ISO 24801-1 and Diver Level 2 – Autonomous Diver ISO 24801-2.
 These correspond to the Scuba Diver Certification and the Open Water Diver certification.

-To get you started we will overview five training organizations:
+To get you started we will overview five training organizations that issue scuba certifications:

-- Professional Association of Diving Instructors (PADI) – PADI is the undisputed leader in recreational divers training.
-While statistics vary, it is estimated that PADI has certified between 60-75% of recreational divers worldwide.
-Their course spans the entire range of recreational diving and includes some technical diving.
+- Professional Association of Diving Instructors (PADI) – PADI is the undisputed leader in recreational scuba diving training.
+While statistics vary, it is estimated that PADI has certified between 60-75% of recreational scuba divers worldwide.
+Their course spans the entire range of recreational diving from open water certification all the way up to some technical diving, as well professional courses such as dive instructor or the pinnacle of professional certifications – Course Director.
 Businesses such as dive centers, dive resorts even boats can register with PADI to become affiliated.
 They will market them using their website as well as the dive travel company that is a part of PADI.
 Under the PADI system, instructors are basically a freelancer or independent contractor.
 They carry their own liability insurance and can work independently of any dive center or resort.
 PADI is instructor orientated.
 The certification process is between the instructor and the PADI headquarters.

-- Scuba Schools International (SSI) – SSI has grown to be the second-largest training agency.
-They also have a scope of training similar to PADI.
-While PADI is an organization of dive instructors, SSI is a network of schools.
+- Scuba Schools International (SSI) – SSI has grown to be the second-largest scuba diving training agency.
+They also have a scope of training similar to PADI that ranges from open water certification all the way up to technical diving certification.
+While PADI is an organization of scuba diving instructors, SSI is a network of schools.
 SSI approves the association of a dive center or a resort.
 The schools, in turn, hire instructors.
-When a student completes their training, it is the dive center that approves it and issues the certification.
+When a student completes their scuba certification, it is the dive center that approves it and issues the scuba certification.
 SSI believes their methods ensure that instructors are kept up to date on new procedures and advances in the industry.
-They also believe that the process is better quality control over the training then the independent methods of PADI.
+They also believe that the process is better quality control over the training than the independent methods of PADI.
 The SSI C-card has a place for a dive recognition sticker.
 When a diver reaches a certain milestone of a number of dives, a sticker is added to his card.
 After 100 dives, the diver is issued a Century diver card.
 Cards are also upgraded at 500,1000 and 5000 dive milestones.

 - National Association of Underwater Instructors (NAUI) – NAUI was the second-largest agency before SSI took over that slot.
-They are a non-profit corporation, one of the oldest training agencies, but, they keep a low profile.
-It is not surprising to hear people ask if they are still in business or have they merge with someone.
-They are in business and still going strong in their niche.
+They are a non-profit corporation, one of the oldest agencies issuing diving certification, but, they keep a low profile.
+It is not surprising to hear people ask if they are still in business or have merged with someone.
+They are very much in business and still going strong in their niche.
 Most NAUI training is aligned with academic organizations.
 NAUI divers are generally better trained and have a deep scientific understanding of diving.
 It seems to be the agency of choice for marine-related scientists.

 - Rebreather Association of International Divers (RAID) – The Rebreather Association of International Divers (RAID) has been around for many years but in reality unknown to most recreational divers.
-Until 2014, RAID was for technical divers.
-Now it covers the entire field of recreational and technical diving as well as freediving.
-While the other training agencies look to add on new training and skills to their offering, RAID took another approach.
+Until 2014, RAID was for the technical scuba diver.
+Now it covers the entire field of open water certification as well as their well-known technical diving.
+While the other agencies look to add on new training and skills to their offering, RAID took another approach.
 Starting with their excellent rebreather training programs, they reversed engineered what skills were needed at the levels leading up to the technical programs.
-The company recruited the best in the industry to build new certification classes from the ground up while following the ISO requirements.
-RAID has designed their training to be interactive with digital media.
+The company recruited the best in the industry to build new open water certification classes from the ground up while following the ISO requirements.
+RAID has designed its scuba certification to be interactive with digital media.
 They fully embrace digital learning, hard copies of the training material are not available.
-RAID uses the three segments as the others do, theory, confined water and open water.
-The theory is more in-depth and has been called old school, Which many professionals applaud.
+RAID uses the three segments as the others do, theory, confined water, and open water.
+The theory is more in-depth and has been called old school, which many professionals applaud.
 Unlike the others, all theory is to be completed before the confined water.
 The confined water process is about twice as long as others, with a minimum of four hours underwater.
 The open water is four dives but must total more than three hours.
 Their program is integrated from scuba diving up to technical and rebreather divers.
 The importance of critical skills such as buoyancy control is introduced and refined in the initial training and not as an added package.
 RAID also requires instructors to work for an accredited center.